If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 Most financial aid programs require that you be enrolled at least half-time to be eligible.

-On census day* the Federal Pell Grant amount is adjusted based on your actual enrollment.
+For undergraduate students: After census day* the Federal Pell Grant amount is adjusted based on your actual enrollment.
 Adjustment levels are full-time, three quarter-time, half-time, and less than half-time.

 (*The census date is listed on the Academic Calendar).